serotracker/serotrackr/README.md

 ## Goal

-*serotrackr* is an R package that facilitates submissions to SeroTracker.
+*serotrackr* is an R package that facilitates submissions of serological data to SeroTracker.

 ## Installation